 This privacy notice applies to you (‘the service user’) and Cornwall Council (‘the council’).
 The council takes the privacy of your information very seriously.
 This privacy notice applies to the council’s use of any and all of the data provided by you or collected by the council in relation to this campaign.
 We will not use of share your data with any third parties.
 The information you provide will be used by Cornwall Council’s Communications and Engagement team to promote a cleaner, greener Cornwall.

-We process your data in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018 and if you have any concerns the council’s Data Protection Officer can be contacted on DPO@cornwall.gov.uk
+We process your data in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.
+If you have any concerns the council’s Data Protection Officer can be contacted via DPO@cornwall.gov.uk

 Condition for processing personal data

 It is necessary for us to lawfully process your personal data which includes your full name, email and postcode, under GDPR Article 6(1)(a) consent.

 How long do we keep your information?

 We will only hold your name on our database until you request to be removed.
 We may also anonymise some personal data you provide to us.
 This is to ensure that you cannot be identified.
 We may use this for statistical analysis of data to allow the council to effectively target and plan the provision of services.